Pena-code/MoviesList/README.md

-Program to test SQL database insertion using JDBC, implemented with the MVC design pattern.
+Program to test SQL database insertion using JDBC, implemented with the MVC design architecture.